 This medicine may cause some people to become dizzy, drowsy, lightheaded, clumsy, unsteady, or less alert than they are normally.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think or see well.

-This medicine may cause serious allergic reactions that may affect several parts of the body (e.g., liver or kidneys).
-Check with your doctor right away if you or your child have more than one of the following symptoms: fever, dark-colored urine, headache, rash, itching, extra fluid around the face, stomach pain, swollen, painful, or tender lymph glands in neck, armpit, or groin, unusual tiredness, or yellow eyes or skin.
+This medicine may cause serious allergic reactions that may affect several parts of the body (eg, liver or kidneys).
+Check with your doctor right away if you or your child have more than one of the following symptoms: a fever, dark-colored urine, headache, rash, itching, extra fluid around the face, stomach pain, swollen, painful, or tender lymph glands in neck, armpit, or groin, unusual tiredness, or yellow eyes or skin.

-Do not stop taking this medicine without checking first with your doctor.
+Do not suddenly stop taking this medicine without checking first with your doctor.
 Your seizures may return or occur more often if you stop this medicine suddenly.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.

 Birth control pills may not work as well while you are using this medicine.
 To keep from getting pregnant, use another form of birth control together with your birth control pills.
 Other forms include condoms, diaphragms, or contraceptive foams or jellies.

 Avoid drinking alcohol while taking this medicine.